plopezm/kaiser/README.md

-# Kaiser
+# Kaiser Job Runner

-Kaiser is a job executer, currently is under development but any help is very welcome.
-The language used is javascript for scripts (in workspace folder you can find some examples).
-The Javascript interpreter is simple, you can find more information [here](https://github.com/robertkrimen/otto)
+Kaiser is a extensible job runner.
+It is responsible for execute jobs provided by the different implemented providers.
+The language used for developing script is javascript with the functions implemented with plugins.
+Kaiser can be used as workflow manager, IoT projects or for dynamic job programming.

-The idea is to create a job executer that can be modified or updated using a graphQL api.
-This can be used for IoT project or for dynamic job programming.
+Currently is under development but any help is very welcome.
+The language used is javascript (basic javascript) for scripts (in workspace folder you can find some examples).

 # Status